smartDIYs/smartdiys_creator_manual_en/manual/names.md

 - (6) Paste: Paste the copied graphic object.
 - (7) Delete: Delete the selected item.
 - (8) Undo: Restore the project editing state to the previous state.
-- (9) Start Over: Advance the project editing state to the next state.
+- (9) Redo: Advance the project editing state to the next state.

 ## Property palette